KingZeed/MIPS-Head-Soccer/README.md

  ```console
 cd ~/MIPS-Head-Soccer
 ```
-4. plug in the chipkit with I/O Sheild in your computer and run
+4. Plug in the chipkit with I/O Sheild in your computer and run
 ```console
 make && make install
 ```